thomasballinger/endless-sky-bindings-python/README.md

  ...
 ```

-Warning: endless_sky.bindings contains non-resetable singletons like GameData, so once you load some data (say, with a parser) you can't unload that data without exiting Python.
+Warning: endless_sky.bindings contains non-resetable singletons like GameData, so once you load some data (say with a parser) you can't unload that data without exiting Python.

 # Installation